mmadsen/lnraw/_posts/2014-09-16-equifinality-experiment-status.md

 Started the 400 jobs around 9:50am on 9/16.
 Projecting a completion sometime on Saturday, but some of the conformist models are taking about 3 minutes, not 4.3, so the batch could be done sooner, will keep an eye on it to minimize cost.

+#### Completion ####

+The runs consistently took a shorter time than my initial tests on an EC2 instance suggested, and close to the time on my laptop, so the total wall-clock time for the 40,000 runs was around 54.5 hours.
+Execution costs were $120.00 almost exactly.